Multigroup Thermal Radiation Transport with Tensor Trains: Test Problems

 \section{Test Problems}

 Building on the results of \cite{gorodetsky25}, we anticipate that the TTTT solver will achieve substantial compressions and speedups relative to ``traditional" multigroup $S_N$ implementations.
 Herein, for representative multigroup test problems, we assess the rank structure of the tensor decomposition employed in this work.
-We define the compression ratio

-which compares the traditional multigroup storage requirement to the TTTT one.
-We also define the speedup $\mathcal{S}$ as the ratio of the time taken by a traditional solver to the time taken by the TT-solver.\footnote{For the traditional solver baseline, we adopt the same performance metric from \cite{gorodetsky25}, but now run on a Mac Mini --- vacuum transport: $5.0 \times 10^8$, scattering: $3.7 \times 10^8$, absorption/emission: $3.6 \times 10^8$ degrees of freedom updates per second.
-We assume perfect scaling of the gray solver with number of groups---an aggressive upper limit given multigroup introduces nontrivial Planckian integral evaluations.} We also introduce some metrics associated with the internal structure of $Z$ in \S \ref{sec:discussion}.
-These along with $\mathcal{C}$ and $\mathcal{S}$ dictate the performance of our solver and are reported for all test problems alongside the rounding tolerances inside Table \ref{tab:conclusion}.
+We introduce some metrics associated with the internal structure of $Z$ in \S \ref{sec:discussion} which along with $\mathcal{C}$ and $\mathcal{S}$ dictate the performance of our solver and are reported for all test problems alongside the rounding \revtext{algorithms\footnote{\revtext{The SVD-based algorithm is used for most problems to ensure the accuracy of our rank study while Gram rounding is employed for the stellar irradiation problem to accelerate the solver.}} and} tolerances inside Table \ref{tab:conclusion}.

 We adopt custom unit systems for all tests except Graziani’s test (which enrolls cgs units).
 In the multigroup tests, these modified units are taken from the corresponding gray versions described in \cite{gorodetsky25}.
 We note that the choice of unit system can affect solution accuracy, potentially due to floating-point effects, and as with all numerical methods, a unit system where the magnitude of the solution is of order unity is ideal.
-Lastly, following \cite{white23} and \cite{gorodetsky25}, we select $N_\phi = 2 N_\theta$ for our latitude/longitude angular discretization and unless otherwise specified, we consider $\nu_1, \nu_2, \dots \nu_{N_\nu - 1}$ to be logarithmically spaced, with $\nu_0 = 0$ and $\nu_{N_\nu} = \infty$.